ihab/ihab-awad/portfolio/pasca/index.md

 The organization has built a community space on 76 Race Street in San Jose, and a community garden in a nearby elementary school.
 I attend regular social events and help with prep and cleanup.
 I talk to all who would listen about why the mission appeals to me, even as the tech-focused person I am.
 And I help with maintenance and construction.

-Plant and Soul California is my main social hub, I count among my fellow volunteers people that I met through the organization and whom I have come to consider chosen family.
+Plant and Soul California is my main social hub, and I count among my fellow volunteers people that I met through the organization and whom I have come to consider chosen family.

 | <img src="pasca-fam-0.jpg" class="inline-img"> | <img src="pasca-fam-1.jpg" class="inline-img"> | <img src="pasca-fam-2.jpg" class="inline-img"> |